nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

-**ROOM** is currently modelled after an existing hall in the National University of Singapore, options for more flexibility will be made in the future.
+**ROOM** is currently modelled after an existing hall in the National University of Singapore.

 </div>